-Borrowers with Temporary Interest Rate Buydown Loans are generally expected to receive advance notice from the related servicer prior to each applicable interest rate change as a reminder of the upcoming increase in their monthly payment amount.
+The related servicer is required to provide borrowers with Temporary Interest Rate Buydown Loans 90 days' advance notice prior to each applicable interest rate change as a reminder of the upcoming increase in their monthly payment amount.

-In the event of a default and acceleration of a Temporary Interest Rate Buydown Loan, the amounts remaining in a buydown account, if any, will be applied in accordance with the related mortgage loan terms.
-As a result, it is uncertain if the amount on deposit with respect to any Temporary Interest Rate Buydown Loan will be applied to its outstanding principal balance.
+In the event of a default and acceleration of a Temporary Interest Rate Buydown Loan, the amounts remaining in a buydown account, if any, will be applied to reduce the unpaid principal balance of the mortgage loan.

-Temporary Interest Rate Buydown Loans constituted approximately 1.62% of the Reference Obligations by the Cut-off Date Balance.
+Temporary Interest Rate Buydown Loans constituted approximately 5.78% of the Reference Obligations by the Cut-off Date Balance.